LayerManager/layman/doc/rest.md

    - by default it is read/guessed from input file
 - *sld*, SLD file
    - by default default SLD style of GeoServer is used
+   - uploading of additional style files, e.g. point-symbol images or fonts is not supported

 #### Response
 Content-Type: `application/json`